superdianuj/improved_SuGaR/README.md

 git clone --recurse-submodules https://github.com/superdianuj/improved_SuGaR.git cd improved_SuGaR

+# install requirements within each individual folders by visting them and checking out respective README.md

 # drop a folder of images in current directory

 python runnerizer_nafnet_spsr_sugar.py --dir <name of the folder of images> --resize_imgs <resize images to some dimensions (a x a)> --sugar_choice <"density or "sdf">